Names in the Neighborhood: Rogers School

 “School Board has changed the name of the Matthews School, 4016 E. 105th Street, now the John Rogers School,” Seattle Daily Times, September 5, 1954, page 13.

 “School Board accepted final plans and will call for bids on a new John Rogers Elementary School, E. 105th Street and 40th Ave NE.
 The John Rogers School will replace ten portable classrooms now in use.
 It will be constructed of brick and concrete and will cost about $500,000.”
-Seattle Post-Intelligencer, March 19, 1955, page 4.
+Seattle Post-Intelligencer newspaper, March 19, 1955, page 4.

 Seattle Public Schools, John Rogers Elementary Replacement Project.
 Source of funding is the Building Excellence V (BEX V) Capital Levy, approved by Seattle voters in 2019.